Ok as some of you have seen the carnage that was Mardi Gras, you would have noticed

 Well I'm not sure what to write here people, I was in a white corset, white tutu, pink tights

-and pretty headgear, can't paint a more pretty, feminine yet manly picture if I tried!
+can't paint a more pretty, feminine yet manly picture if I tried!

 It was all set in the Darlo Embassy, this is a house of international housemates not some